 Head of Department: Ms Sue Corbett

 Mathematics lessons at King's aim to provide a rich and enjoyable mathematical experience.
 This involves teaching boys the knowledge, skills, concepts, techniques and processes related to their ability, aptitude and personal needs.
 The course is designed to provide each boy with a strong mathematical foundation and fluency for his life beyond school, including maximising his potential in public examinations and developing his problem-solving skills.

 Mathematics is taught in each Key Stage with students entering external examinations according to their strengths.
-Virtually all students take the Edexcel GCSE (9-1) in Mathematics at Higher Level and the majority then choose to take A level Mathematics, and many boys also take Further Mathematics at AS or A Level.
+Virtually all students take the Edexcel GCSE (9-1) in Mathematics at Higher Level.
+In the Sixth Form, a large number of students choose A level Mathematics, and many boys also take Further Mathematics at AS or A Level.
 The Level 3 qualification in Mathematical Studies is also offered as an enrichment activity for Sixth Form students, and these various options enable many of our young men to continue their mathematical studies beyond school.

-The Mathematics teaching rooms are situated in the lower two floors of the tower block with an additional two classrooms in the Newton Block, and one in the new St. Wulframs block.
+The Mathematics teaching rooms are situated in the lower two floors of the tower block, two additional classrooms in the Newton Block, and one in the new St. Wulframs block.
 All the mathematics classrooms are well-resourced with interactive whiteboards, enabling lessons to be enhanced with a variety of software.
 In each room there are also conventional whiteboards, which students are regularly encouraged to work on to present their solutions to extended problems.
-This is a feature of teaching throughout the department.